crate/cratedb-examples/README.rst

   CrateDB is part of a larger software stack.
 Those resources may also be used within "reference architecture" types of documentation.

+- The ``testing`` folder contains reference implementations about how to use different kinds of test layers for testing your applications with CrateDB.

 .. _CrateDB: https://github.com/crate/crate